sevenc-nanashi/eslint-plugin-import/docs/rules/enforce-node-protocol-usage.md

 ## Options

-The rule accepts a single string option which may be one of:
+The rule requires a single string option which may be one of:

 - `'always'` - enforces that builtins node imports are using `node:` protocol.
 - `'never'` - enforces that builtins node imports are not using `node:` protocol.

-By default the rule will use the `'always'` option.

 ## Examples